HamoyeHQ/stage-f-17-mental-health/README.md

 The raw data was processed using Python, SQL and Excel for cleaning and manipulation.

-Steps involved in cleaning were
+Steps involved in cleaning were:

 Similar questions were group together
 Values for answers were made consistent (ie 1 == 1.0)